-Speaking to reporters upon his arrival in the United States, Raisi described the visit as an opportunity to voice the views and opinions of the Islamic Republic, emphasizing, "The United Nations should be the organization of the nations, not the organization of powerful administrations."
+Speaking to reporters upon his arrival in the United States, Raisi described the visit as an opportunity to voice the views and opinions of the Islamic Republic, emphasizing, "The United Nations should be administrations."

 He described attending the UNGA as a desired platform for discussing the problems of today's world and finding collective solutions to solve them.